 Don’t let heat escape, insulate.
 Heat rises and much is lost through the ceiling and roof cavity or loft.
-A loft insulation such as ISOTHERM is an affordable, reliable and proven way to bring energy costs down.
+Loft insulation such as ISOTHERM is an affordable, reliable and proven way to bring energy costs down.
 Simply by ensuring heat is trapped where it is needed most.
 Be sure to check the specifications for the roof insulation that you require.
 Make sure to install the 145mm ISOTHERM achieving the R-value 3.70 for the Western Cape.

 Electric lighting is taken for granted and in winter more lighting is generally needed and used.
 But step back and think.
 Is the light you are about to switch on really needed?
 That simple thought can save money.
 And it is not just the lights being switched on or off that makes a difference, the type of lighting does too.
-Energy saving bulbs have become commonplace today but there is a lighting solution that this even more efficient.
-LED lighting has become popular, it does have a cost but the savings it brings make a notable difference to the size of the energy bill.
+Energy-saving bulbs have become commonplace today but there is a lighting solution that this is even more efficient.
+LED lighting has become popular, it does have a cost but the savings it brings to make a notable difference to the size of the energy bill.

 The small Light Emitting Diodes produce a great deal of light and allow for more creativity to be applied to lighting in the home.
 LED lights last up to 25 times longer than any light bulb.
-So there is no cost in continually replacing blown globes, but it is the energy saving that makes the greatest difference.
-Just like the solar power, LED has a cost but this cost is soon recouped over a period of time.
+So there is no cost in continually replacing blown globes, but it is the energy-saving that makes the greatest difference.
+Just like solar power, LED has a cost but this cost is soon recouped over a period of time.

 A snuggle, a blanket and a hot water bottle

 It is not just technology that can reduce electricity use and costs.
 Sometimes going back to basics is what makes the biggest difference of all.
-The human body is a highly efficient heater and when that heat is trapped under a blanket it is the most energy efficient heaters available.
+The human body is a highly efficient heater and when that heat is trapped under a blanket it is the most energy-efficient heaters available.
 Snuggled up alone or cuddled up with a loved one is special and knowing it is saving you money this winter is a bonus.
-Throw out the electric blanket, add an extra conventional blanket on the bed and throw in a hot water bottle and you have found another, happy and cozy energy saving technique that anyone can apply.
+Throw out the electric blanket, add an extra conventional blanket on the bed and throw in a hot water bottle and you have found another, happy and cosy energy saving technique that anyone can apply.